 Imagine pristine beaches with crystalline waters that morph into every shade of blue, or a thriving capital city with buildings wrapped in Crayola crayon hues.
 These are a few things that set Curaçao apart from other Caribbean islands.
 Despite its feel as a hidden gem because of its southerly location (off the hurricane path, we might add), many fussy food-focused travelers anxious to be wowed by the celebrity chef du jour bypass island destinations in favor of more “cosmopolitan” cities.

 However, these travelers may not know Curaçao.
 A southern Caribbean island 40 miles north of Venezuela and one of the islands that comprise the Netherlands Antilles, along with Aruba and Bonaire.
 Curaçao boasts the allure of an island escape and a continental city’s historical, cultural, and gastronomic diversity.
 Discovered by Spaniards in 1499, the island has been under Spanish, Portuguese, and ultimately, Dutch control since 1634 (it gained independence in 2010,).
-The official language, Papiamento, is a mellifluous Portuguese creole sprinkled with Dutch, Spanish, African languages, and English.
+The official language, Papiamentu, is a mellifluous Portuguese creole sprinkled with Dutch, Spanish, African languages, and English.
 Most citizens are multi-lingual and many attend school in the Netherlands in their youth.
 The people and culture represent a seamless integration of these influences with spirit and style called “dushi” in local parlance.

 As a UNESCO World Heritage site, Willemstad appears like a storybook village in bloom, bursting with a vibrant culinary and nightlife scene that will satisfy curious palates, pub crawlers, and music lovers.
-Like the language of Papiamento itself, the cuisine is a melange of every culture that has traversed the island.
+Like the language of Papiamentu itself, the cuisine is a melange of every culture that has traversed the island.
 Bold and savory stews, fresh seafood, plantains, rice, Dutch cheeses, pastries, and snack foods abound and will appeal to foodies who are all about local gastronomy and fans of food truck culture back home.
 Culinary influences here are literally all over the map, from Indonesia, Africa, Sephardic Jewish (there was once a thriving Jewish community and the island boasts the oldest surviving synagogue in the Americas), plus Middle Eastern dishes that are becoming quite popular.
 Although fresh seafood is a major attraction, non-seafood lovers will have no trouble finding food they love.
 Vegetarians will have plenty of choices, as will those who prefer to avoid pork or shellfish.

 The Food Halls